s-ball/qtimgren/README.md

 The application is natively written is English, and contains a French translation of its IHM.
 It depends on Qt Linguist tools for generating the binary file used at run-time.
-The required tool `lrelease` exists in the Windows PySide2 distribution, but not in Linux or Mac ones.
-On those platforms, you need a to install the Qt development tools and ensure that they are accessible via the path.
+This is automatically done at build or install time by the `hatch-pyside` project.

 Of course, if you install from a PyPi wheel, the compiled message files are included as a resource.